Gomphosus varius: Description

 Like many wrasses, Gomphosus varius is a sequential hermaphrodite.

 As it changes sex, its body shape, color intensity and pattern vary considerably.

 The female is smaller than the male and its body color is duller.
 The anterior half or the first third of the body is light-colored: the belly and chest are pearly white, the scales of the flanks are grayish and lined with a dark border, the upper half of the snout is red-orange, a brown longitudinal fine line crosses the eye and the pectoral fins are translucent.

 The male body color is more uniform than the female's.
 Its dominant color is greenish; the intensity varies from one individual to another, but also according to maturity and mating period.
 The head can also have a dark bluish color.
 A yellowish color, lighter green than the flanks, tints the shoulder of the pectoral fin.

-The fish was firstly caught by the Egyptian fisherman Hamza Elewa in Egyptian waters in the 2019.

 Distribution and habitat

 The bird wrasse is found in tropical and subtropical waters of the Indo-Pacific, from the eastern part of the Indian Ocean to the oceanic islands of the Pacific Ocean, including the Hawaiian archipelago.
 They frequent external slopes, reefs, and lagoon areas rich in hard coral.